guagua-paopao/yolo11-tensorrt-windows/README.md

 Get-ChildItem out\build\x64-Debug -Filter "*.exe"
 ```

 `myplugins.dll` must be in the same directory as the executables.
-The CMake configuration should copy it automatically.
+The current CMake configuration should copy it automatically.

 ---